-Currently, 17 farms covering 684 acres are certified River-Friendly in New Jersey.
+Currently, 21 farms covering 700+ acres are certified in the program.

 Murray Christmas Trees